A user experience (UX) designer defines how a user feels while interacting with a product.

 Always try to be clear in your thoughts.

 №5.
 Don’t be Afraid to Iterate

-Each time you iterate your design, you will learn a hundred of new things.
-Without iterations you can never become a good designer.
+Each time you iterate your design, you will learn a hundred new things.
+Without iterations, you can never become a good designer.

-A key to success is to list down the DONT’S of each iteration, and do not repeat them again.
+A key to success is to list down the DONT’S of each iteration, and do not repeat them.
 Note the things that you like in each iteration and DO them again.

 If you are not liking your work, no worries.
-Let give it another try with new passion using the past experiences.
+Let’s give it another try with new passion using past experiences.